Åboulevard: Notable buildings and residents

-The Avenue Hotel (No. 29) is a 68-room boutique hotel now part of Brøchner Hotels.
-The Historicist hotel building was completed in 1898 to design by Emil Blichfeldt who has also designed the main entrance to Tivoli Gardens.
-Its neighbor, Svaneborg (Mo.
-31), situated at the corner with H. C. Ørsteds Vej, was completed in 1899 to design by Philip Smidth.
+The Avenue Hotel (No. 29) is a 68-room boutique hotel, now part of Brøchner Hotels.
+The Historicist hotel building was completed in 1898 to a design by Emil Blichfeldt, who also designed the main entrance to Tivoli Gardens.
+Its neighbor, Svaneborg (No. 31), situated at the corner with H. C. Ørsteds Vej, was completed in 1899 to a design by Philip Smidth.